NeshHari/XMonad/README.md

 On the other hand, the dot operator (.) is used to compose two functions together.
 This creates a new function that applies the right-hand function to the result of the left-hand function.
 An example of this would be f(g(x)) becoming (f . g) x.
 The dot operator has a higher precedence than the $ operator, so it will be evaluated first.

 ## Haskell Language Server (HLS) With Neovim
-Managing LSP servers in Neovim can be made easier by using the [Mason] (https://github.com/williamboman/mason.nvim) plugin.
-A simpler option would be to install [LSP Zero] (https://github.com/VonHeikemen/lsp-zero.nvim).
+Managing LSP servers in Neovim can be made easier by using the [Mason](https://github.com/williamboman/mason.nvim) plugin.
+A simpler option would be to install [LSP Zero](https://github.com/VonHeikemen/lsp-zero.nvim).

 ```haskell
 -- example using lazy plugin manager